 For a truly unique beach vacation, consider a trip to Lake Malawi.
 It's the third largest lake in Africa, and its clear waters and golden beaches are reminiscent of the coast, except with fresh water.
 Likoma Island is located inside the Mozambican border but technically belongs to Malawi.
 It has several gorgeous beaches and a luxurious eco-friendly resort, Kaya Mawa.
 Alternatively, Mango Drift Backpackers offers a great budget accommodation option.
 Likoma is very peaceful with just a few cars on the island.
 You can walk inland to see the villages and the island's cathedral; or you can kayak, snorkel, or swim in the lake's refreshing waters.

 Best Time to Go: Year-round

 Good For: EveryoneContinue to 9 of 12 below.

 Île Sainte-Marie, Madagascar

-Île Sainte-Marie lies just off the coast of eastern Madagascar and until a few years ago, your luggage would be transported from the tiny airport to your hotel on a wheelbarrow.
-This tropical paradise boasts sunshine all year long, incredibly warm waters, and perfect white sand beaches fringed with palm trees.
+Île Sainte-Marie lies just off the coast of eastern Madagascar and until a few years ago, your luggage would have been transported from the tiny airport to your hotel on a wheelbarrow.
+This tropical paradise boasts sunshine all year long, incredibly warm waters and perfect white sand beaches fringed with palm trees.
 The island was a popular haven for pirates during the 17th century, and there's a pirate cemetery near the main town.
 You can view humpback whales in season (July to September) and dive among gorgeous coral gardens.
-Stay at the upscale eco-resort Princesse Bora; check into Vanivola, a Hotel de Charme; or opt for the budget Baboo Village.
+Stay at upscale eco-resort Princesse Bora; check into mid-range Baboo Village or save money at comfortable 2-star option Vanivola.